 The guide is educational and detailed in its instructions, with comprehensive explanations of new techniques, sampler instructions, and practice projects.
 There is also a dedicated section for common mistakes in weaving, which allows weavers at all levels to learn and improve.

-This guide is the perfect gift for weavers looking to improve their repertoire of techniques and take weaving to the next level.
+Next Steps in Weaving is the perfect gift for weavers looking to improve their repertoire of techniques and take weaving to the next level.

 Good quality weaving sticks are an essential part of a weaver’s toolkit, and this set by Clover strikes the right balance between quality and affordability.